A nonabelian Brunn-Minkowski inequality: Measures and the modular function

 We use the following integral formula ~\cite[Theorem 2.49]{Folland} in our proofs. \begin{fact}[Quotient integral formula] Let $G$ be a locally compact group, and let $H$ be a closed normal subgroup of $G$.
-Given $\mu_G$, $\mu_H$ left Haar measures on $G$ and on $H$.
+Let $\mu_G$ and $\mu_H$ be left Haar measures on $G$ and on $H$, respectively.
 Then there is a unique left Haar measure $\mu_{G/H}$ on $G/H$, such that for every $f\in C_c(G)$,

 \end{fact}